The Midnight Sky

 After meeting the Aether crew, the next strength of the movie is displayed.
 The characters and their backstories are one of the strongest I have seen in any movie.
 The crew on Aether feels like a real family, and they interact with each other so well.
 Everything feels natural and flows nicely.
 Everything that happens to the crew displays their perfect chemistry together as a team.
 It also gives so much weight to all their actions throughout the movie.
 Their backstories also flesh out their personalities and create round characters, all with motivations and goals.

-Overall, this is a movie I would heavily recommend.
+Overall, The Midnight Sky is a movie I would heavily recommend.
 Getting past the slow beginning creates the framework for all the events that happen afterwards.
 From there, it is a rollercoaster of emotions.